kevinconway/pycc/docs/development.rst

 The value of the `const` parameter should match the name you selected in the `pycc.optimizers` entry points from above.

+If you want to make a configuration value for your optimizer accessible as a CLI flag then you may add additional arguments to the parser.
+Just be sure to choose a name that is not so generic as to cause conflicts.
+All CLI arguments will be passed to your `optimize` function as keyword arguments.
+You can collect the values either through the `**kwargs` interface or by simply accepting a named parameter in the `optimize` function.

 Once you have this basic scaffolding set up you will be able to see your new optimizer flag in the command line scripts.
 As you add actual code you will be